1

 Page 22

 Interview with photographer Mohos Zsófia.
 Zsófia has published two books of her photos.
-She describes her work that has concentrated on the people and traditional life of two villages: Rimóc (Palóc region, Hungary) and Kupuszina (Voivodina, Serbia).
+She describes her work that has concentrated on the people and traditional life of two villages: Rimóc (Palóc region, Hungary) and Kupusina (Voivodina, Serbia).
 She has taken the time to seek out and befriend elderly residents in these villages to get to a deeper level with her photographs.
 She has been inspired by the work of Hungarian photographer Korniss Péter, who has become her mentor and curated an exhibition of her work in Budapest at Kolta Gallery in Budapest (which opened on February 8th).
-Interview by Grozdits Károly
+Interview by Grozdits Károly.

 Page 30